Published Date: January 26, 2012

 - Any other matter provided for in the Income Support, Training and Health Benefits (ISTHB) Regulation.

-Powers given to the Minister under IESA and associated Regulations are not within the jurisdiction of CAP to rule upon.
-While Human Services staff cannot deny an individual the right to appeal a matter that is under the discretion of the Minister, the jurisdiction of CAP is limited to decisions of the Director only.
+Powers given to the Minister under IESA and associated Regulations are not within the jurisdiction of the appeal panel to rule upon.
+While Human Services staff cannot deny an individual the right to appeal a matter that is under the discretion of the Minister, the jurisdiction of the appeal panel is limited to decisions of the Director only.

-An individual has the right to appeal to CAP, if he/she disagrees with a decision made by Human Services regarding:
+An individual has the right to appeal to the appeal panel, if he/she disagrees with a decision made by Human Services regarding:

 - Eligibility for assistance under Part 2 of IESA that affects the amount or value of income support and benefits (including supplemental benefits), and/or training benefits; and,

 - Eligibility for employment and training benefits under Sections 4 and 5 of the Employment and Training Benefits for Persons with Disabilities Regulation (also known as Disability Related Supports).

 Review of Decision by a Human Services Internal Review Committee